codeandcoffeelb/codeandcoffeelb.github.io/_posts/challenges/2017-01-25-make-a-game-coffee.md

 layout: challenge
 permalink: /challenges/make-a-game-coffee
 ---

-Coffee is a very important thing.
-We all need coffee.
+Coffee is a wonderful thing.
 It keeps us awake while we drag ourselves out of bed to a 10 AM meetup.

 So for this challenge, let's honor our favorite beverage by making games for it.